 Advantages and disadvantages of the electoral college

-The final stage in securing the presidency is the general election day, in which candidates attempt to win a majority of Electoral College votes (as explained previously).
-This system, designed by the Founding Fathers to indirectly elect the president as a safeguard against 'popular passion', has come under renewed criticism by some in recent years, especially since Bush's victory in the Electoral College in 2000 despite losing the popular vote.
+The final stage in securing the presidency is the general election day, in which candidates attempt to win a majority of Electoral College votes This system, designed by the Founding Fathers to indirectly elect the president as a safeguard against 'popular passion', has come under renewed criticism by some in recent years, especially since Bush's victory in the Electoral College in 2000 despite losing the popular vote.
 However, others are quick to advocate its advantages.
 2016 Hilary won the popular vote but lost the Electoral College.
-In 2020 a mob of Trump supporters tried to prevent the Electoal College votes from being counted in Congress- President Trump also tried to persused Congress and the VP Mike Pence to overturn the vote in Congress.
+In 2020 a mob of Trump supporters tried to prevent the Electoral College votes from being counted in Congress- President Trump also tried to persuade Congress and the VP Mike Pence to overturn the vote in Congress.

 Documentary The Election of 2000 Bush v Gore